Curricular Practical Training

 Step 1: Obtain an Offer Letter

-Obtain an offer letter from your prospective employer (ideally on letterhead) that meets CPT requirements, including all of the following:
+Obtain an offer letter from your prospective employer (on letterhead) that meets CPT requirements, including all the following:

-- If you are working on-site, this address should be the specific location where you will be working (if the employer has multiple sites)
+• If you are working on-site, this address should be the specific physical location where you will be working (if the employer has multiple sites)

 If you plan to do a co-op, your offer letter must include both intended work semesters in order to verify that the offer will be for a rotational experience.
 For example, an offer letter should state that the offer is "for a summer and fall 20xx co-op."
 Employers may include a clause stating that they intend to bring the student back for at least two co-op rotations "if business conditions and student performance permit."